most-effective-tactic-available/AI/README.md

 AI will impact the world in a dramatic way.
 Here is a brief list of the most effective tactics available to leverage this technology:

 # AI Coding + AI Peer Review -
 AI coding is beneficial, but seems to be pretty limited.
 However, AI tends to be better at reviewing and incrementally improving the code.
-Therefore, having multiple iterations of code written and reviewed by different AI systems has yielded extremely effective results.
+Therefore, having multiple iterations of code written and reviewed by different AI systems has shown some extremely effective results.
 Even if an AI was used to to craft the code, once another AI makes changes to help improve (paramterizing, formatting, etc.), the original AI is appears to 'better spot' areas for improvement that otherwise seem like 'blind spots' to the system.

 # Prompt Engineering -
 the description of the task that the AI is supposed to accomplish is embedded within the promt(s) themselves.